deadmanoz/boss-2025-playground/notes/4-lightning-rpc-scavenger-hunt.md

 ## Random notes about Lightning
 ### Differences to Bitcoin L1 in fee structure
 In Bitcoin, putting transaction confirmation timeliness aside, you pay according to the size of the transaction.
-Larger transactions such as those with more inputs, outputs, or more complex encumberances to be satisfied, cost more.
+Larger transactions such as those with more inputs, outputs, or more complex encumbrances to be satisfied, cost more.
 The value of the transaction is not a factor in the cost.

 In Lightning, the value of a payment *IS* a factor in the cost `Chapter 3: How the Lightning Network Works - Mining Fees Versus Routing Fee`:
 > Typically, the routing user will charge the sender based on the *value* of the payment, having established a minimum *base fee* (a flat fee for each payment) and a *fee rate* (a prorated fee proportional to the value of the payment).